 Some colleges and universities, particularly the most selective schools, require SAT Subject Test scores (usually up to three), while other schools will simply consider the scores if applicants choose to send them.

-The College Board administers these tests on specific dates throughout year; you can to look up the test dates for the specific subjects you’d like to take.
+The College Board administers these tests on specific dates throughout year; you can to look up the SAT Subject Test dates for the specific subjects you’d like to take.
 Like AP tests, SAT Subject Tests are best taken in your strongest subject(s), ideally in conjunction with the corresponding class (for example, you should take the French test at the end of your junior-year French class).
 Colleges and universities may also use SAT Subject Test results to award course credit and/or place students in higher-level classes (see “AP Tests”).
 For more information regarding SAT Subject Tests, visit collegeboard.org.

 The movement toward test optional stems, in part, from a concern amongst school administrators regarding the overemphasis and overreliance of standardized tests.
 Instead, they rely more heavily on high school/secondary school performance and other factors.
 Test-optional schools also vary in the degree they regard standardized tests; some request supplementary scores for particular programs, and others may require a graded writing sample in lieu of test scores.
 It is important to confirm admission requirements and restrictions before applying.